What is Cord Blood?

-Because of misinformation and misunderstandings about cord blood, many parents and families have mixed feelings about removing stem cells from an umbilical cord.
+Because of misinformation and misunderstandings about cord blood, many parents and families have mixed feelings about collecting stem cells from an umbilical cord.

-During cord blood removal, the umbilical cord is cut and clamped just like in a normal birthing procedure.
-The only difference is that instead of discarding the umbilical cord after birth, medical staff will take the cord to another room and remove leftover blood.
+During cord blood collection, the umbilical cord is cut and clamped just like in a normal birthing procedure.
+The only difference is that instead of discarding the umbilical cord after birth, medical staff will collect the excess blood.
 The child will not lose any stem cells.

-The mother and her child will not experience any pain during cord blood removal as it is no different to them than a normal birth experience.
-The umbilical cord is cut and clamped, just like normal, and then taken into another room.
+The mother and her child will not experience any pain during the cord blood collection as it is no different from a normal birth experience.
+The umbilical cord is cut and clamped, just like normal.
 The mother and her child will experience no difference during or after birth.

 HSCs from cord blood are taken safely from the umbilical cord, causing no harm to the mother or her child.
-These cells, and cord blood removal, are completely different than an embryonic stem cell procedure, which usually destroys the fetus and aborts the unborn child.
+These cells, and collecting cord blood, are completely different from an embryonic stem cell procedure, which usually destroys the fetus and aborts the unborn child.
 Cord blood does not place your child in any danger.
 After birth and the removal of the umbilical cord, you will have a happy, healthy baby to take home with you.

 Parents may choose to delay cutting their child’s umbilical cord, which allows blood to drain back into the baby and reduces the risk for iron deficiency.
-Cord blood removal is still possible if delayed cord clamping lasts less than 5 minutes.
-At this time, the umbilical cord should still have more than 25% of blood left — this is the minimum amount needed for storage.
+Collecting cord blood is still possible if delayed cord clamping lasts the approximate 30–60 seconds as recommended by the American College of Obstetricians and Gynecologists (ACOG).

 Cord blood can be used in treatment for over 80 different diseases, including certain types of cancer.
 After collection, cord blood is administered to a patient that needs healthy, adaptable stem cells in their system.
 These cells begin repopulating inside the body, which speeds up the patient’s treatment process and improves their chances of a successful recovery.